The table of contents may be found here.

 Poleo Sandstone from 36 13.965N 106 23.871W

 It's a very clean sandstone composed of nearly pure quartz.
 The grains are fine, well-rounded, and well-sorted.
-This is an excellent example of a mature quartz arenite.
+It looks very much like a supermature quartz arenite.

 The mature sandstone of the Poleo Formation tells us that the

 climate in the Jemez area became arid enough for windblown dunes

 to accumulate.
 Such supermature sandstones are also typically the